-With regards to residential development, both the subject site and adjacent sites are confronted with shared challenges and objections.
+Both the subject site and adjacent sites are confronted with shared challenges and objections in their endeavors to develop residential properties.

 As delineated by both the Council and the Board, development at these locations has been considered premature due to notable deficiencies in essential infrastructure such as water supply, wastewater sewerage networks, and road networks.
 Moreover, clashes emerge with the stipulations of the South Dublin County Development Plan (Development Plan) and Tallaght Town Centre Local Area Plan (LAP), particularly concerning the desired tenure mix and the intensity of development proposed for these sites.